-4-Part Blog Series: The State-of-the-Art of Smartphone Imagers
+4-Part Blog Series: The state of the art of smartphone imagers

 Contributing Author: Ray Fontaine

-Content adapted from TechInsights’ presentation for the International Image Sensors Workshop (IISW) 2019
+Content adapted from TechInsights’ paper for the International Image Sensors Workshop (IISW) 2019

 (1) chip-stacking and chip-to-chip interconnect,

 (3) active Si thickness and deep trench isolation (DTI) structures, and

 (4) non-Bayer color filter arrays, and phase detection autofocus (PDAF).